-Honors English 9 & Global Studies 9:
+Honors English 9 & Honors Global Studies 9:

-- 92% or above each marking period in both English and Social Studies 7 & 8 - Teacher recommendation - Completion of entrance activity and summer assignment

-Honors English 10 & Honors Global Studies 10:
+- 92% or above each marking period in both English and Social Studies 7 & 8 - Teacher recommendation - Completion of entrance activity and summer assignment Honors English 10 & AP World History 10:

 - Successful completion of English 9 and Global Studies 9 with a final grade of 92% or higher at the end of the 5th Marking Period, with the expectation that the final grade for the course will be a 92% or higher.
-This would allow for student schedules to be completed in a timely fashion. - Teacher recommendation - Successful completion of an entrance activity administered at the end of May or early June and a summer assignment
+This would allow for student schedules to be completed in a timely fashion. - Teacher recommendation - Successful completion of an entrance activity administered at the end of May or early June and a summer assignment Honors English 11 & AP US History 11:

-- Successful completion of Honors English 10 and Global Studies 10 with a final grade of 85% or higher or completion of non-honors courses with a final grade of 92% or higher - Teacher recommendation - Completion of entrance activity and summer assignment

-II.
-To Maintain Eligibility:

-- A. Students must demonstrate a continued pattern of excellence. - Maintain marking period grades of 85% or higher - Reading and writing assignments, homework, projects must meet high standards of quality and be completed on time.
-Students will make every effort to be active participants in the class. - Student's Final Project/Exam must be at least 85% to remain in the Program - Students must take the AP Exam and achieve at least an 85% on the NYS Regents Exam - B. Students must attend classes regularly.
+- Successful completion of Honors English 10 and Global Studies 10 with a final grade of 85% or higher or completion of non-honors courses with a final grade of 92% or higher - Teacher recommendation - Completion of entrance activity and summer assignment Enriched Math Courses: Algebra 1, Geometry and Algebra II - Successful completion of current enriched course with a final grade of 85% or higher - Teacher recommendation - Completion of entrance activity and summer assignment - Secondary placement test as part of their 8th grade assessment (Alg 1 only) - Teacher recommendation II.
+To Maintain Eligibility in all Honors/Enriched Courses: - A. Students must demonstrate a continued pattern of excellence. - Must maintain a grade of 85% throughout the year with an automatic withdrawal if below an 85% in the first marking period.
+Academic probation for any marking period below 85% thereafter. - Additional marking periods below 85% will result in the student either switching into the Regents section of the course or the student being ineligible for the following enriched course. - Reading and writing assignments, homework, projects must meet high standards of quality and be completed on time.
+Students will make every effort to be active participants in the class. - Student's Final Project/Exam must be at least 85% to remain in the Program. - Students must take the AP Exam and achieve at least an 85% on the NYS Regents Exam. - B. Students must attend classes regularly.
 In addition, Honors/AP classes routinely assign many group projects.
-Regular attendance is necessary and required. - Students must regularly be on time for class; excessive lateness is unacceptable - C. Adherence to the Honor Code.
-Students must demonstrate a high moral code of academic and personal ethics, including honesty, fairness, and integrity. - Plagiarism, helping others to commit plagiarism, instances of cheating or other dishonorable behavior will result in probation or dismissal from the Honors Program
+Regular attendance is necessary and required.
+Students must regularly be on time for class; excessive lateness is unacceptable. - C. Adherence to the Honor Code.
+Students must demonstrate a high moral code of academic and personal ethics, including honesty, fairness, and integrity. - Plagiarism, helping others to commit plagiarism, instances of cheating or other dishonorable behavior will result in probation or dismissal from the Honors Program.
 III.
 Probation Process: